What is a Digital Ecosystem?

 Google's ecosystem includes products like Google Search, Google Maps, Gmail, and Android, offering interconnected services and personalized experiences to users.

-Amazon's ecosystem consists of its e-commerce platform, Amazon Web Services (AWS), Kindle devices, and services like Prime, creating a comprehensive ecosystem for online shopping and entertainment.
+Amazon's ecosystem consists of its e-commerce platform, Amazon web service, Kindle devices, and services like Prime, creating a comprehensive ecosystem for online shopping and entertainment.

 Alibaba's ecosystem encompasses e-commerce platforms, financial services, cloud computing, logistics, and more, creating a comprehensive digital ecosystem for businesses and consumers.